stevenbenner/stevenbenner.com/src/content/posts/2010-01-22-an-ide-for-php-that-doesnt-suck.md

 Like I said, there is room for improvement.
 Auto-complete could be a little smarter, tab controls could be a little bit more customizable (I like the double-click to close function from Notepad++), and the whole app just isn’t quite as fast or refined as Visual Studio.

 But, this is now my IDE of choice for PHP.
 It has everything I need and it isn’t another damn Java app.
-Sorry Java developers, the JRE is painfully slow on Windows and sucks memory worse than old Firefox.
+Sorry Java developers, the <abbr title="Java Runtime Environment">JRE</abbr> is painfully slow on Windows and sucks memory worse than old Firefox.
 I refuse to install it on my personal computers.

 The one major flaw is that it isn’t free.
 A personal license costs €39 (\~$55 USD), a commercial license costs €85 (\~$120 USD).
 There is a 30-day evaluation version, so i recommend that you at least give it a shot.